menor/til/docs/elixir.md

 ## Parsing requests
 We can use `URI.decode_query` to get an map of key values from the request body, in this map the keys are strings not atoms.
 It's not a good idea to convert these into atoms, cause this takes data from users and atoms are not garbage collected.

+## Templates
+- Templates use the `eex` extension
+- You can use `<=% inspect(object) =>` to output the results from an object as a string

+## Comprehensions
+- Seem powerful but didn't quite get how they work, do more research on them.

+## Tests
+- You can run a specific test like this `mix test test/my_test.exs`.
+You can also pass multiple paths at the end to run several tests.
+- You can run all the tests at once with `mix test` It will run all the tests in the `test` directory.
+- Sometimes you just want to run a test you can do that by passing the line number where the test you want to run is located `mix test test/my_test.exs:7` (You can geet the line number from the message you get from a failing test)
+- By default, ExUnit executes each test case (test file/module) serially.
+Thus, as the number of test cases increases, so does the time it takes to execute those tests.
+You can speed up the execution of multiple test cases by running them concurrently rather than serially.
+To allow a test case to run concurrently, simply set the async option to true on this existing line: `Use ExUnit.Case, async: true`
+- It's important to note that individual tests within the test case are always run serially.
+- There are two ways to run Doctests:
+    - By adding this line into the module `doctest <APPNAME>.<MODULE_NAME>`
+    - By defining a new test file to aggregate all the Doctests
+    ```elixir
+        defmodule DocTest do
+            use ExUnit.Case
+            doctest <APPNAME>.<MODULE_1>
+            doctest <APPNAME>.<MODULE_2>
+            doctest <APPNAME>.<MODULE_3>
+        end
+    ```